They are noisy

 their partner, often cosying up next to each other and

-Like other parrots and cockatoos, they nest in tree hollows
+Like other parrots and cockatoos, they nest

 and cavities, which they line with leaves and small branches.